-The following excerpt show that Dawkins believes that human behaviour is no different from animal behaviour, in the sense that all our actions are determined directly by our genes, as is the case with the great majority of plant and animal behaviours.
+The following excerpt show that Dawkins believes that human behaviour is no different from animal behaviour, in the sense that most of our actions are determined directly by our genes, as is the case with the great majority of plant and animal behaviours.

 Genetic relatives will tend to be alike not just in facial features but in all sorts of other respects as well.
 For instance, they will tend to resemble each other with respect to genetic tendencies to play—or not to play—Tit for Tat [a prisoners’ dilemma strategy, where each player does what the other player did in the last round].
 So even if Tit for Tat is rare in the population as a whole, it may still be locally common.
 In a local area, Tit for Tat individuals may meet each other often enough to prosper from mutual cooperation, even though calculations that take into account only the global frequency in the total population might suggest that they are below the ‘knife-edge’ critical frequency.
 (219)

 One might as well declare that, to paraphrase Dawkins, “In a local area, persons with a genetic predisposition to speak Spanish may meet each other often enough to prosper from speaking the same language, since the ability to speak a common language is a highly advantageous group trait.”
-But of course, no such genetic predisposition exists in the case of languages, and the fact that those who live in the same area very often do speak the same language is due to an entirely different process, namely, the tendency of people to imitate what they see and hear other people doing, and their tendency to conform to the most common behaviours that are performed by those who are in their realm of influence.
-As this example shows, Dawkins has made the same mistake that Darwin made by assuming that human behavioural characteristics are also genetically determined, just like their physical attributes.
+But of course, no such genetic predisposition exists in the case of languages, and the fact that those who live in the same area very often do speak the same language is due to an entirely different process, namely, the tendency of human beings to imitate what they see and hear other humans doing, and their tendency to conform to the most common behaviours that are performed by those who are in their realm of influence.
+As this example shows, Dawkins has made the same mistake that Darwin made by assuming that most human behavioural characteristics are also genetically determined, just like their physical attributes.